 When I did some research I came to know that the particular feature was incorporated by Samsung, and that too in few devices.
 Then I came across a promising Android app that could change the fonts of an Android phone to any valid TrueType Font (TTF) on a rooted device.
 So let’s see how to use the application to apply some cool new fonts on Android.

-Step 1: So now that you are all ready to apply some new fonts on your Android, download and install Font Changer from the Play Store.
+Step 1: So now that you are all ready to apply some new fonts on your Android, download and install Font Changer (UPDATE: This tool is not available anymore) from the Play Store.
 The application is compatible with all the devices running any version of Android.

 Step 2: After you have installed the application, launch it.
 The app does not come with any preinstalled fonts and thus you will find the list of available fonts empty.
 To install some fonts, exit the application and mount the SD card on your computer via a data cable.